Is it true that hair and nails continue to grow after death?

-1) terms (50%): identify 15 of 17 terms for which a brief description will be given (a list of all the terms will be provided)
+1) terms (50%): identify 15 of 18 terms for which a brief description will be given (a list of all the terms will be provided)

 to choose (more details the better; focus on being able to discuss the

-1. Materials covered through 18 Oct (focus on significant issues, especially as presented and discussed in class):
+1. Materials covered through 17 Oct (focus on significant issues, especially as presented and discussed in class):

 Calvin, Institutes: memorize the definition of faith at the end of 3.2.7